makeabilitylab/physcomp/arduino/potentiometers.md

 Prices and pictures are from Sparkfun.com; parts can often be cheaper in bulk from suppliers like [Digi-Key](https://www.digikey.com/) or [Mouser Electronics](https://www.mouser.com/).
 {: .fs-1 }

 To use these two-leg variable resistors with a microcontroller, we will need to add an additional fixed resistor to create a voltage divider.
-However, that's the focus of our next lesson!
+We'll show you how to do that in our [next lesson](force-sensitive-resistors.md).

-Here, we are going to focus on using a potentiometer first as a rheostat and then as a voltage divider with our Arduino.
+Here, however, we are going to focus on using a potentiometer first as a rheostat and then as a voltage divider with our Arduino.

 ## Materials